Islandora/documentation/docs/user-documentation/2xfor1x.md

 ####PIDs
 Every object in a Fedora 3 repository had a Persistent Identifier following the pattern `namespace:pid`.
 Fedora 4 resources do not have PIDs.
 Instead, since Fedora 4 is an LDP server, their identifiers are fundamentally their URIs.
 The PIDs of objects migrated from a Fedora 3 repository can still be stored in Feodra 4, as additional properties on the new Fedora 4 resource.

+Since resources are stored as `nodes` on the Drupal side of Islandora 7.x-2.x, they also have Drupal uuids.

 ##Islandora